Cookbook

 When creating a document, MS Word may divide words and phrases in different tags in the internal XML that constitute a document. phpdocx needs to repair the placeholders in order to perform the replacements with its available methods.

-By default, phpdocx reads and repair variables, checking every XML in its entirety.
+By default, phpdocx reads and repairs variables, checking every XML in its entirety.
 Because of this, it is recommended to choose a template symbol not used in the document for other contents, especially when working with the getTemplateVariables method.

 phpdocx 13.5 includes a new parseMode option in CreateDocxFromTemplate to get template placeholders and repair internal placeholders by parsing and analyzing the XML contents of the document instead of reading the whole XML at once.
 This parse mode is a little slower than the default one, but it's more accurate when the template includes placeholder symbols as regular contents.